Millie-10/Commonwealth-Games-2022/README.md

 ## Analysis
  I imported the dataset into Microsoft PowerBi and clicked on transform.
 I removed the extra columns that were created and renamed the column names appropriately.
-In PowerBi, I created new columns and new measures using DAX.I created extra columns 2018 Ranking, 2022 Ranking, Change in Total Medal and Change in Ranking.
+In PowerBi, I created new columns and new measures using DAX.I created 2018 Ranking, 2022 Ranking, Change in Total Medal and Change in Ranking.
 I created an arrow in Ms Powerpoint and saved it as a picture.
 I downloaded Image Pro by CloudScope in more visuals in PowerBi.
 I changed the arrow image to base64 and then visualized it with Image Pro.

 #### How the Countries Performed